Konnor-Filip/Learn2Surf/README.md

         * Get students to identify phishing attempts and ignore them
     * Malware
         * Get students to identify different types of malware and how to avoid it.
-    * Two Factor Authentication
+    * Multi-Factor Authentication
-        * Get students to understand what 2FA is and how it can protect them
+        * Get students to understand what MFA is and how it can protect them
     * Password Safety
         * Get students to understand the importance of a strong password, and how to create one
     * Social Media Safety